slebok/slebok/stories/prolog-fj-tapl/main.md

     symbol(";").
 ```

-The metavariable *C* from the original grammar (where it represents class names) translates to a logic variable.
-Deviating from what the original grammar seems to suggest, different logic variables `C` and `D` are introduced for the two occurrences of *C* in the original grammar.
-This is necessary because unlike for a metavariable in the syntax specification, multiple occurrences of a logic variable in the same rule express equality of whatever gets substituted for them.
+The metavariable $C$ from the original grammar (where it represents class names) translates to a logic variable needed to transfer the accepted identifier to the parse tree.
+Note that different logic variables `C` and `D` are introduced for the two occurrences of $C$ in the original grammar; this is necessary because unlike for a metavariable in the syntax specification, multiple occurrences of a logic variable in the same rule express equality of whatever gets substituted for them.
 The rule `'CL'` also introduces a new non-terminal `'F'`, which is required so as to be able to use the metapredicate `repeating` for accepting sequences of field declarations.
+Note that `repeating('F'(F))` instantiates `F` with a list of pairs `field(C, F)`, rather than a pair of list, as suggested by $~C~$ $~f~$ in the original grammar.

+#### Constructor Declarations

 ```prolog
 'K'(constructor(C, X, SF, TF)) -->